Sunday, September 8, 2024

 Photo of Sanborne Map (c/o Marcus Mac)

 Still, although the map is evidence of it being the correct location, one thing is for certain, it is improbable that we will ever know for certain which room Emma murdered Albert.
 Unfortunately, there are those who think they can base evidence on feelings rather than facts, and still choose to believe they know everything about the building, when they have only examined a run-down, abandoned shell of what once was.
 I don't need to prove which room Emma murdered Albert in, the ones claiming to know the precise room are the ones with the burden of proof before them.
 And until they have some smoking gun evidence that literally states which room was room #97 in March of 1906, then we will never be certain of the exact room.
-Although I am glad that there is evidence now that particular building on the corner of California Street and Main Street in Stockton was the correct location of the murder in 1906, due to the fact this building has seen seen many owners and many changes over the last 118 years, there is absolutely no way to know which room was the "murder room."
+Although I am glad that there is evidence now that particular building on the corner of California Street and Main Street in Stockton was the correct location of the murder in 1906, due to the fact this building has seen seen many owners and many changes and renovations over the last 118 years, there is absolutely no way to know which room was the "murder room."

 As a historian who has been doing this for nearly 20 years, sometimes we uncover amazing information that we hadn't found prior, and we have a responsibility as historians to share that information.
-Unfortunately though, many times we never find all the answers to the questions we seek, and those are mysteries lost to the annals of history.
+Unfortunately though, many times we don't find all the answers to the questions we seek, and those are the mysteries lost to the annals of history.

 IF YOU WOULD LIKE TO READ THE FACTUAL ACCOUNT OF EMMA LEDOUX'S STORY PLEASE CHECK OUT MY BLOG OR MY BOOKS!!